 The symposium will cover the whole range of synthetic methodology from mechanistic considerations on alkene recognition, efficient formation of synthetic building blocks and application of the methodology towards target synthesis of natural products and pharmaceuticals.
 The major players will provide cutting edge overviews of their respective scientific fields.

 The symposium will take place in the Hotel Jagdschloss Niederwald, a hunting lodge which was built in 1764, on top of the Rheingau heights of Rüdesheim near Frankfurt, Germany.
-The number of participants is limited to 50 including 20 invited speakers and the program will be designed specifically to allow sufficient time for discussions and a stimulating exchange of thoughts and ideas.
+The program will be designed specifically to allow sufficient time for discussions and a stimulating exchange of thoughts and ideas.
 This symposium also provides young scientists the opportunity to present their latest research results with a poster.